DaveInCaz/EnergyPlusWeatherConverter-Wrapper-CS/README.md

 # EnergyPlusWeatherConverter-Wrapper-CS
-Wrapper code for accessing epluswth.dll from dotnet code.
+Wrapper code for accessing epluswth.dll from dotnet.